yasmeendev/hammad/docs/BA docs/Preview/Pricing_module.md

 5. Choose if conditions are required
 6. Add conditions

-!!This rules set availability of prices  in this price list related to price list catalog for shoppers
+> This rules set availability of prices  in this price list related to price list catalog for shoppers

 ### How to set timeframes for price list assignment